Parish Meeting

 Public Rights of Way

-Chicheley is blessed with a great network of public footpaths and bridleways with enough routes and adequate distance to satisfy all users.
-Rights of way pass through land that is actively farmed, so for safety, and as a courtesy to other users, please stick to the routes and adhere to the regulations governing rights of way.
+Chicheley is blessed with an extensive network of public footpaths and bridleways with enough routes and adequate distance to satisfy all users.
+Rights of way pass through land that is actively farmed, so for safety, and as a courtesy to others, please stick to the routes and adhere to the regulations governing rights of way.
 Please refer to:

 Ordnance Survey maps show the type of right of way using the legends on the left of this article for 1:25000 and 1:50000 scale maps.